rashmivishwakarma/git_repositories_react_redux/README.md

 ## Fetch Git Repositories using react redux

-Starting with react and es6, looking for some simple template here you got your page :)
+Fetch git repositories using react and redux

 ##### Extra files used :